ansible-collections/overview/collection_requirements.rst

 Feedback
 ========

 As with any project it's very important that we get feedback from users, contributors, and maintainers.
-We recognize that the move to Collections is a big change in how Ansible is developed and delivered.
+We recognize that the move to collections is a big change in how Ansible is developed and delivered.

 Please raise feedback by: